larecipe/larecipe-docs/vue-components-support.md

 ## Built-in Components

 LaRecipe provides a bunch of amazing looking UI Vue based components.
-Thanks to Argon again!

 > {warning} If you don't like the idea of mixing Vue components with Markdown, remember that this feature is optional.